space-wizards/docs/src/en/general-development/codebase-info/pull-request-guidelines.md

    - Not so good: "Can you believe it?
 Arachnid re-rework just dropped!
 Check the PR for more details"

    - Not so good: "Arachnids have new sprites for being creampied." *crampied* has another, unfortunate meaning that undermines the professional tone of a Changelog entry.

+7. **Do not use RP speak**
+   - Not so good: "Due to budget cuts, detective's revolver has been replaced with something more appropriate."
+What is more appropriate?
+By "Budget cuts" do we mean we removed something?
+Have something less powerful?
+   - Not so good: "The Syndicate has changed around their stock prices and gotten rid of some old dusty headsets" What dusty headsets?
+Got rid of them from where?
+   - Good: "The Detectives Revolver now contains cap bullets instead of lethals" Explains what changed without roleplay speak.
+   - Good: "The syndicate headset has been removed from the uplink" Explains what changed without roleplay speak.